Manta-Network/docs/docs/openzl/proposal.md

 | CI/CD      |  5,000  |  CI/CD for OpenZL |
 | Misc.   | 500 | DNS, Website Hosting, etc |

-Totol budget: 1,010,500 USD (will be converted to DOT using the exchange rate on application)
+Total budget: 1,010,500 USD (will be converted to DOT using the exchange rate on application)

 ## OpenZL team